 If your faire offers a story synopsis, study it beforehand and figure out how your character fits into the story they’re doing.
 If it doesn’t, politely ask for one, and be prepared to explain how an informed populace makes for a richer world.

-Finally, be sure to get a program, so you’re familiar with all of the people, shows and other events.
+Finally, be sure to get a program, so you’re familiar with all of the people, shows and other events going on around you.
 Your character would be able to give information, and you should be, too.

 - Make eye contact.

 - Talk to patrons.

 - Be helpful.

 - Sing or dance.

 - Cheer the heroes and boo the villains (or vice versa, if you’re that kind of merchant).